BrazenCloud/Actions/README.md

-# Runway Actions
+# BrazenCloud Actions

 This repository is host to all of the Actions for Runway.
-These are all open source, so feel free to import them into your Runway tenant for your use.
+These are all open source, so feel free to import them into your BrazenCloud tenant for your use.

-You can sign up for a free Runway account here: [Runway Portal](https://portal.runway.host/)
+You can sign up for a free BrazenCloud account here: [BrazenCloud Portal](https://portal.runway.host/)

 ## Action Development

-To understand how an Action in Runway works, please refer to our [Action Developer Guide](https://docs.runway.host/runway-documentation/action-developer-guides/overview).
+To understand how an Action in BrazenCloud works, please refer to our [Action Developer Guide](https://docs.runway.host/runway-documentation/action-developer-guides/overview).

 ## Deploying an Action to Runway

-To understand how to deploy Actions from a Git repository into Runway, see our [CI/CD Guide](https://docs.runway.host/runway-documentation/action-developer-guides/cicd)
+To understand how to deploy Actions from a Git repository into BrazenCloud, see our [CI/CD Guide](https://docs.runway.host/runway-documentation/action-developer-guides/cicd)

 ## Action Table of Contents
 <!-- region Generated -->